Sunday, July 30, 2006

 Sip Sak (#78)

-Meze are another sure-fire way to tame an appetite.
-I had eaten Turkish food when I lived in London , but had to wait several years until it followed me back here to the States.
-It was worth the wait.
-A drink with friends at the rooftop café at the Metropolitan Museum of Art, followed by a group dinner sharing the meze sampler plus a few other dishes at Beyoglu (the original uptown restaurant by the same owner as Sip Sak), and Saturday night out in Manhattan comes in at the bargain price of about $35.00 per person (depending upon how much one drank at the Met).
+I had eaten Turkish food when I lived in London but hadn’t yet found my favorite spots in NYC to share mezes.
+A drink with friends at the rooftop café at the Metropolitan Museum of Art, followed by a group dinner sampling the meze sampler plus a few other dishes at Beyoglu (the original uptown restaurant by the same owner as Sip Sak), and Saturday night out in Manhattan came in at about $35.00 per person (depending upon how many cocktails one has at the Met).
+They also have a great selection of wines to accompany the meal.

 Republic (#97)